 Historically, cooperatives have operated within these seven guiding principles:

-1. Voluntary and Open Membership — Democratic member control: cooperatives are controlled by their members.
-Members have control over setting policies for the cooperatives and making decisions for the cooperative.
+1. Voluntary and Open Membership — Cooperatives are voluntary organizations, open to all persons able to use their services and willing to accept the responsibilities and meet the requirements of membership, without gender, social, racial, political or religious discrimination.
+Members have control over setting policies for the co-op and making decisions for the cooperative.

 2. Democratic Member Control — Cooperatives are democratic organizations controlled by their members, who actively participate in setting their policies and making decisions.
 Members serving as elected representatives are accountable to the membership.

 3. Member Economic Participation - Members contribute capital equitably and democratically to the cooperative.
 Members allocate surpluses for any of the following purposes: developing their cooperative, setting up reserves, part of which at least would be indivisible; benefiting members in proportion to their transactions with the cooperative; and supporting activities approved by the membership.

 4. Autonomy and Independence - Cooperatives are autonomous organizations controlled by their members.
 When entering into agreements with other organizations, including governments, or raise capital from external sources, they do so on terms that ensure democratic control by their members and maintain their autonomy.